agualis/asalto-cypress/README.md

 *Tip: You can click the *works* option in the menu or directly visit the corresponding route

-Checkout the [Step  branch](https://github.com/agualis/asalto-cypress/tree/Exercise3-solved) for the final solution.
+Checkout the [Exercise3-solved branch](https://github.com/agualis/asalto-cypress/tree/Exercise3-solved) for the final solution.

 ### Task2
 Make sure that you always see the same works in every execution